 From there, you should ask more direct questions about the processes and activities related to your center.
 For example:

 - How satisfied are you with our payment policies?

 - Do you believe our facility offers a varied menu of nutritious meals?

 - Are you satisfied that our center offers age-appropriate activities for your child?

 Your parent satisfaction survey should always include a space for parents to offer suggestions and feedback.
-Whether you ask parents to indicate their preferred type of field trips and events happening around your day care center, or include a free form comment section to solicit recommendations, parents must have the opportunity to provide their feedback.
+Whether you ask parents to indicate their preferred type of field trips and events happening around your center or include a free form comment section to solicit recommendations, parents must have the opportunity to provide their feedback.
 Asking open-ended questions will allow you to explore areas that you may not have thought of when putting together your survey.

-After receiving your completed parent satisfaction surveys, compile the data and focus in on the areas that parents are most satisfied with.
+After receiving your completed parent satisfaction surveys, compile the data and focus on the areas that parents are most satisfied with.
 Try to determine how you can apply the successes of these areas to other components that may not be doing as well.

-Your survey may also quickly indicate any weak spots when it comes to your child care center.
+Your survey may also quickly indicate any weak spots when it comes to your childcare center.
 If you find that parents indicate that your communication methods with families are lacking, for example, or that your absent and sick policies are unclear, you can begin to create a plan to remedy these issues.

 Should you find that you need additional feedback on any areas of concern, don’t be afraid to reach out to parents for further explanation.
 Your parent satisfaction survey should not be the only opportunity for you to communicate with parents throughout the year.
-Encourage further conversation with parents about the successes and areas for improvement within your child care center to dig deeper and get the necessary insight you need to make changes.
+Encourage further conversation with parents about the successes and areas for improvement within your center to dig deeper and get the necessary insight you need to make changes.

 Looking for an easy way to improve communication between your childcare staff and parents?
-Take a look at the innovative HiMama app for a simple way to share news, photos and important reminders with parents!
+Take a look at the innovative HiMama app for a simple way to share news, photos, and important reminders with parents!